OCA/product-attribute/product_list_price_from_pricelist/README.rst

 **To update product prices according to the pricelist rules**

 - Stay in the settings configuration with the selected Pricelist.
 - Click the **Update Product Prices** button to apply the rules and update the sale prices of all products.

 Known issues / Roadmap
 ======================

-The `list_price` field is not `company-dependent`, meaning that if a product is shared across multiple companies, the same list price will apply to all of them.
+The list_price field is not company-dependent, meaning that if a product is shared across multiple companies, the same list price will apply to all of them.
 To minimize errors, you can set a primary company to take precedence.
-This can be configured in the settings under the field `Main company for computing sale price`.
+This can be configured in the settings under the field Main company for computing sale price.

 Bug Tracker
 ===========